-Commercial Land Supply.
-The number of existing commercial acres in unincorporated Santa Fe County is approximately 2,402.1 acres.
-This is equivalent to about 36.9 acres of commercial land per 1,000 population in the unincorporated area.
-This ratio is somewhat misleading since much of the land in the unincorporated area classified as "commercial" for taxation purposes consists of undeveloped land on the same parcel as land that is physically developed for commercial uses.
+32.5 acres of commercial land per 1,000 population in the unincorporated area.
+The overall amount of developed commercial land in the entire County, including the municipalities and tribal areas, is about 3,870 acres, which is equivalent to about 26 acres of land per 1,000 population.
+These ratios are somewhat misleading since much of the land in the unincorporated area classified as "commercial" for taxation purposes consists of undeveloped land on the same parcel as land that is physically developed for commercial uses.